How to integrate the Web Playable with your website-level login

 Web SDK Initialization with Initial Access Token

-When initializing the Pley Web SDK, pass the token as initialToken
+When initializing the Pley Web SDK, pass an access token as initialToken

 .
 If the user is currently not logged in, pass undefined